 The Premier of Ontario has declared a province-wide state of emergency and issued a stay-at-home order in response to rising COVID-19 variant infection rates.

-The information and links listed below provide guidelines about what you need to check before you start your pool and hot tub project so you can plan ahead for things that will affect your project during the planning stage, while your project is underway and after your project is complete.
+Make sure you plan ahead before you start your pool, hot tub or pond project so you can identify things that my impact your project during the planning stage, while your project is underway, and after it's complete.

 Did you know that there are special requirements if your project is near a town-owned tree?
 Are you thinking about cutting a tree down on your property?
 Visit the Tree Protection and Removal page for permit details and applications.

 Did you know that there are special parking requirements for you, as well as anyone you hire during your project?
 Visit the Parking During Construction page for details.

 Pool permit inspections are required at several stages of the process and prior to the return of posted securities.
 Inspections are typically carried out within two or three working days of the request.
 For more information refer to the Swimming Pool Enclosures Permit Procedures and Guidelines document listed under "Permits and applications" above.